jimburton/ci583-trees/README.md

-# CI583: Binary search trees
+# CI583: Binary search trees with `Optional` children

 This exercise is about working with *binary search trees* (BSTs).
 A binary tree is one in which all nodes have at most two children, and a search tree is one in which the label of parent